haddocking/pdb-tools/docs/index.md

 ## What can I do with them?
 The purpose of each tool should be obvious from its name.
 In any case, [here](#list-of-tools) is a list of all the tools in the suite and their function.
 All tools share the same command-line interface.
-Here is a couple of examples to get you started:
+Below are a couple of examples to get you started.
+If you want to check out more examples of how to use the tools and their applications, or have any cool examples of your own, check out the [cookbook](cookbook).

 * Downloading a structure
    ```bash